edelstone/tock/README.md

 - Enter a time of day like `10pm`, `6:15a`, or `noon` to count down until the next occurrence.
 - Click the play button to start a stopwatch with no countdown.
 - Clear stops the timer and silences any active alarm.
-- Quit via context (right-click) menu or open the popover and type ⌘-Q.
+- Quit the app via context (right-click) menu or open the popover and type ⌘-Q.
 - Configure notifications and keyboard shortcuts in Settings.

 ## Default shortcuts